 The central premise of social capital is that social networks have value.
 Social capital refers to the collective value of all ‘social networks’ [who people know] and the inclinations that arise from these networks to do things for each other [‘norms of reciprocity’].”

 In nearly every aspect of life, there are forms of social capital found within the connections of both businesses and individuals.
 Unless it is built on mutual trust, cooperation, reciprocity, and open communication, however, it won’t produce the benefits it is capable of.
-When corporations or small business exchange services or information with other entities, they are utilizing their social capital to their advantage while also supplying the partner with equal equity.
+When corporations or small businesses exchange services or information with other entities or each other, they are utilizing their social capital to their advantage while also supplying their partners with equal equity.
+That’s why businesses that are starting a business mastermind group find that their productivity sky-rockets after just a few sessions.
+Sharing advice is key to building trusting relationships between businesses, which in turn leads to bigger advances and a stronger business community.
 For individuals, social capital can be found across a wide range of social networks in their lives.
 Depending upon the person, they may have social capital in not only their network of close friends and work colleagues, but also in the connections they make in schools, clubs, associations, and churches.

 It should be pointed out that while there are a vast amount of social capital resources available to all, the most important objective is to create common good for all.
 By freely and honestly exchanging ideas, information, contacts, and referrals, societies can prosper in many different ways.